 Enabling policies and governance for climate-resilient agricultural and rural communities.

 Considered eligible for the grant were young scientists from Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, the Philippines, Thailand, Timor Leste, and Vietnam with a Masters or PhD degree (or equivalent academic degree); attached to a university, national research institution, or a research-oriented NGO; willing to undertake research on CChAM; and not more than 35 years of age for men and 40 years of age for women (for first time applicants).

 Eligible scientists who expressed their interest were invited to an IFS social networking platform to interact with other prospective applicants and form research teams of three to five individuals each, decide on their research topics, and develop proposals aimed at providing science-based solutions to current issues and concerns in climate change adaptation and mitigation.
 The proposals were subjected to rigorous review by an international Scientific Advisory Committee (SAC).
 Grant administration and research implementation have started in May 2017.

 Eighteen (18) collaborative research teams progressed beyond the pre-screening stage of the review process and participated in a capacity building workshop hosted by SEARCA.

 The Workshop on Collaborative Research, which was jointly organized by IFS and SEARCA, took place from 30 August to 1 September 2016 at SEARCA, Los Baños, Laguna, involving 55 of the 64 eligible scientists and researchers from eight Southeast Asian countries, with six mentors from the first and second pilots of the IFS collaborative research grants program in Africa.

-Mentors, subject matter experts and those well versed in collaborative research have been shortlisted and are available to the teams for consultation in the course of proposal preparation as well as during the actual research and project implementation.
+Mentors, subject matter experts, and those well-versed in collaborative research were shortlisted and are available to the teams for consultation in the course of the actual research and project implementation.